MarioAAAS/imgtoascii/README.md

 ImgToAscii will take an image, resize/scale it, and output Ascii Art.

-You can run: `ImgToAscii --help` to have read all the vailable options:
+You can run: `ImgToAscii --help` to read all the available options:

 ```
 Simple conversion from an Image to Ascii Art